-- The school has a clear behaviour policy and all stakeholders are aware of the school rules, rewards and sanctions. - The school has clear rules and these are explained to children in collective worship each year. - Children agree class rules and their necessity with class teachers at the start of terms/academic year. - Links with local community police and visits from community members linked to themes such as Bonfire Night. - Collective Worships are linked to Christian values such as justice, trust, truthfulness and respect which explore the themes of rules and consequences of breaking rules. - Children in KS2 study citizenship through the PSHCE curriculum and SEAL. - The children learn about rules through RE when studying the rules that different religions live by. - Children learn about discrimination through RE and PSHCE curricular.
+- The school has a clear behaviour policy and all stakeholders are aware of the school rules, rewards and sanctions. - The school has clear rules and these are explained to children in collective worship and through class lessons each year. - Children agree class rules and their necessity with class teachers at the start of terms/academic year. - Links with local community police and visits from community members linked to themes. - Collective Worships are linked to Christian values such as justice, trust, truthfulness and respect which explore the themes of rules and consequences of breaking rules. - Children in KS2 study citizenship through the PSHE curriculum. - The children learn about rules through RE when studying the rules that different religions live by. - Children learn about discrimination through RE and PSHE curricular.